-We value our stockholders' perspective on our business and each year interact with stockholders through numerous stockholder engagement activities.
-In 2017, these activities included participation in investor conferences, meetings with individual stockholders throughout the year, as well as meeting with stockholders and answering questions at our 2017 Annual Meeting.

-As part of this outreach, beginning in December 2017, we contacted each of our top 30 stockholders, representing approximately 90% of our outstanding shares, for feedback relating to our corporate governance and executive compensation programs.
-Additionally, we offered meetings with senior management and the chairs of our Compensation and Governance Committees.
-Of the investors we contacted, holders representing approximately 21% of our outstanding shares participated in meetings with management.
+We value our stockholders' perspective on our business, and each year interact with stockholders through numerous stockholder engagement activities.
+In 2019, these activities included participation in investor conferences, meetings with individual stockholders throughout the year, as well as meeting with stockholders and answering questions at our 2019 Annual Meeting.
+This included reaching out to stockholders representing 85% of our outstanding shares for feedback relating to our corporate governance and executive compensation programs.
+Of the investors we contacted, stockholders representing approximately 33% of our outstanding shares participated in meetings with senior management.